CONSERVATION

 While on the trail, you will see many riparian plants and trees that like to grow at the water’s edge.
 These include sweet bay magnolia, sycamore, and river birch.
 We also have upland habitat, sometimes created by the canal system that boasts species like loblolly pine, oak, and hickory.
 There are large patches of paw paw fruit trees and other understory shrubs.
 In addition, there are many wildflowers such as yellow trout lily and cardinal flower.
 And do not forget the ferns like sensitive fern, cinnamon fern, and Christmas fern.

-Do you want to learn more about how to identify what you are seeing along the river?
-The Virginia Department of Forestry website offers many tree identification resources.
+Learn more about how to identify what you are seeing along the river: The Virginia Department of Forestry website offers many tree identification resources.
 Another great resource to learn about native plants is the Plant RVA Natives and Plant HR Natives website.

-We also love using apps like Plant Net – you just take a photo of a leaf or flower and the app does the rest!
+We also love using identification apps like PictureThis or iNaturalist – you just take a photo of a leaf or flower and the app does the rest!
+If you want the deep dive, Flora of Virginia is a great app for browsing and learning about our natives.

-FOLAR has also planted our first native gardens at the University Blvd Trailhead in Petersburg in 2021.
+FOLAR and volunteers planted a native garden at the University Blvd Trailhead in Petersburg in 2021.
 These demonstration gardens provide great habitat for pollinators, protect water quality, and can help you get to know different native plants.
 View our University Blvd Native Plant Inventory for plants that can be found in the three different beds.
 These native plantings are maintained in partnership with the Pocahontas Chapter of the Virginia Master Naturalists.
 Please let us know if you want to volunteer to help keep them free of weeds and thriving!

 Wildlife Habitat

-If you are lucky, you might also see some critters while out on the trail.
-Our wildlife ranges from reptiles and amphibians like black snakes and spring peepers to mammals like deer and everything in between.
-And don’t forget our fish species like shad, catfish and the returning sturgeon.
-Birds are also abundant including many songbirds, blue herons, green herons, osprey, cormorants, and the occasional bald eagle.
+If you are lucky, you might see some critters while out on the trail.
+Our wildlife ranges from reptiles and amphibians like turtles and spring peepers to mammals like deer, beavers, river otters, and much more.
+Our fish population includes many species like shad, gar, catfish and the returning sturgeon.
+Grab your binoculars because birds are also abundant, including many songbirds, blue herons, green herons, osprey, cormorants, and raptors like bald eagles, owls, and hawks.
 The Appomattox River acts like a wildlife corridor – much like of how we think of traveling along roads.
 All sorts of animals including birds, reptiles and mammals depend on this connected greenspace to travel as they hunt for food and habitat.
 And for species that migrate, these wildlife corridors assist in the migration process.
 We are also in an Important Bird Area (IBA) as identified by the National Audubon Society.
 The Virginia Department of Wildlife Resources has a great website with information about our local wildlife, habitat and many maps and plans for reference.

 Invasive Plant Removal